johnx25bd/os-blogs/drafts/guide-to-spatial-data/2-THINKING-GEO.md

 ### 3D -> 2D: making maps

-Working out that the Earth was (roughly) a sphere, and how to locate things on the surface of that sphere, was a huge achievement for humanity, and resulted in huge advancements in the safety of navigation and seafaring, and in the accuracy with which we could map our world.
+Working out that the Earth was (roughly) a sphere, and how to locate things on the surface of that sphere, was a major achievement for humanity, and resulted in huge advancements in the safety of navigation and seafaring, and in the accuracy with which we could map our world.

 But we haven't addressed a very significant challenge: (projections)